khueue/ducc/report/ass2/report_ass2.md

     Terminals '&&' '||' '!' 'return' 'void' 'while'.

-Start category of the grammar.
+Start symbol of the grammar.
 For example:

     Rootsymbol program.